-- Implements a comprehensive tuberculosis (TB) program which includes screening and surveillance, contact tracing, comprehensive health assessments, the dispensing of medications under direct observation therapy (DOT), education, counselling and the delivery of transferred medical functions, such as, ordering lab tests and chest x-rays. - Works in consultation with OCPHO and/or the Public Health Nurse Practitioner. - Implements a comprehensive sexually transmitted infections (STI) program that includes screening, surveillance, contact tracing, comprehensive health assessments, the dispensing of medications, education, counselling and the delivery of transferred medical functions, such as, performing venipuncture, making diagnoses, ordering lab tests and treating uncomplicated STI's. - Applies epidemiological principles in the screening diagnosis, treatment, control and management, reporting and surveillance of communicable diseases. - Performs surveillance and screening for other reportable communicable diseases according to NWT legislation. - Dispenses medications for the treatment of communicable diseases according to NWT clinical practice guidelines. - Carries out contact tracing for clinics with laboratory-confirmed communicable diseases, through appropriate follow-up in home of clients to mitigate risk to larger population.
+- Implements a comprehensive tuberculosis (TB) program which includes screening and surveillance, contact tracing, comprehensive health assessments, the dispensing of medications under direct observation therapy (DOT), education, counselling and the delivery of transferred medical functions, such as, ordering lab tests and chest x- rays. - Works in consultation with OCPHO and/or the Public Health Nurse Practitioner. - Implements a comprehensive sexually transmitted infections (STI) program that includes screening, surveillance, contact tracing, comprehensive health assessments, the dispensing of medications, education, counselling and the delivery of transferred medical functions, such as, performing venipuncture, making diagnoses, ordering lab tests and treating uncomplicated STIs.

-- Collects communicable disease samples and transports them in accordance to the Transportation of Dangerous Goods Act. - Mobilizes and support multidisciplinary team in event of outbreaks to support territorially needs to mitigate risk to the population of the NWT. - Coordinates interdisciplinary client care for high risk or complex clients. - Provides coaching and leadership to peers, students and other members of the healthcare team to develop skills level necessary to achieve the standards of care.
+- Applies epidemiological principles in the screening, diagnosis, treatment, control and management, reporting and surveillance of communicable diseases. - Performs surveillance and screening for other reportable communicable diseases according to NWT legislation. - Dispenses medications for the treatment of communicable diseases according to NWT clinical practice guidelines. - Carries out contact tracing for clients with laboratory-confirmed communicable diseases, through appropriate follow-up in home of clients to mitigate risk to larger population. - Collects communicable disease samples and transports them in accordance to the Transportation of Dangerous Goods Act. - Mobilizes and support multidisciplinary team in event of outbreaks to support territorially needs to mitigate risk to the population of the NWT. - Coordinates interdisciplinary client care for high risk or complex clients. - Provides coaching and leadership to peers, students and other members of the healthcare team to develop skills level necessary to achieve the standards of care;

-2. Develops and carries out activities to eliminate the risk of vaccine-preventable and communicable diseases and improve the health status of clients by providing assessment, education and immunization, according to the NWT Community Health Core Service Standards and Protocols.
+2. Develops and carries out activities to eliminate the risk of vaccine-preventable and communicable diseases, and improve the health status of clients by providing assessment, education and immunization, according to the NWT Community Health Core Service Standards and Protocols.

-- Delivers programs and services in a culturally safe manner that respects each individual's culture, beliefs, values, religion and language. - Delivers Well Child clinics from birth to 5 years of age: - Health assessments. - Growth and development screening. - NWT Rourke Well Child Record. - Education: health, nutrition, developmental milestones, play, immunization. - Childhood immunizations according to the NWT schedule. - Risk assessment and preventative interventions. - Collaboration with the client/family /caregiver. - Plan of care elaboration and referral to appropriate healthcare providers as needed. - Referral to required interdisciplinary services, such as OT, SLP, dietitian, mental health services. - Delivers General Adult Immunization clinics to all ages that require vaccination updates based on age and in accordance to NWT Immunization Schedule and Canadian Immunization Guide: - Health and immunization education. - Immunizations according to the NWT schedule. - Screening for communicable diseases risks. - Needle exchange program. - Immigrant screening and immunization. - Participates in program development for immunization and client's education. - Coordinates and delivers outreach immunization clinics to meet the needs of at risk population and target groups. - Coordinates and delivers mass flu vaccination clinics, usually within region, in or off site locations, to provide access to vaccine to all age groups. - Delivers school-based immunization and education programs to required age groups based on NWT Immunization Schedule and review of all age groups vaccination status.
+- Delivers programs and services in a culturally safe manner that respects each individual's culture, beliefs, values, religion and language. - Delivers Well Child clinics from birth to 5 years of age: - Health assessments - Growth and development screening - NWT Rourke Well Child Record - Education: health, nutrition, developmental milestones, play, immunization - Childhood immunizations according to the NWT schedule - Risk assessment and preventative interventions - Collaboration with the client/family/caregiver - Plan of care elaboration and referral to appropriate healthcare providers as needed - Referral to required interdisciplinary services, such as OT, SLP, dietitian, mental health services - Delivers General Adult Immunization clinics to all ages that require vaccination updates based on age and in accordance to NWT Immunization Schedule and Canadian Immunization Guide: - Health and immunization education - Immunizations according to the NWT schedule - Screening for communicable diseases risks - Needle exchange program - Immigrant screening and immunization

-- Implements travel health program, according to PHAC guidelines, that includes: country specific disease prevention education; counselling; yellow fever vaccination program; medically transferred functions (for example, issuing travel-related) - Prescriptions under the guidance of the Office of the Chief Public Health Officer (OCPHO); and post travel follow-up.) - Coordinates management of tetanus related injury. - Implements pre-and post-exposure rabies program and animal bite post exposure in collaboration with the OCPHO. - Supports various healthcare providers and communities as immunization expert.
+- Participates in program development for immunization and client's education. - Coordinates and delivers outreach immunization clinics to meet the needs of at risk populations and target groups. - Coordinates and delivers mass flu vaccination clinics, usually within region, in or off site locations, to provide access to vaccine to all age groups. - Delivers school-based immunization and education programs to required age groups based on NWT Immunization Schedule and review of all age groups vaccination status. - Implements travel health program, according to PHAC guidelines, that includes: country-specific disease prevention education; counselling; yellow fever vaccination program; medically-transferred functions (for example, issuing travel-related prescriptions under the guidance of the Office of the Chief Public Health Officer (OCPHO); and, post travel follow-up.) - Coordinates management of tetanus related injury. - Implements pre- and post-exposure rabies program and animal bite post exposure in collaboration with the OCPHO. - Delivers immunization to new immigrants to Yellowknife Region, assistance with navigation of health care system and required TB follow up as per Canadian Public Health Guidelines. - Supports various healthcare providers and communities as immunization expert.